 Cuts to local authority budgets should be reversed, and the government should reprioritise public health and treat health outcomes as a key indicator of success.

 Public mental health extends beyond services.
-Local authority policies should also be informed and guided by the value of kindness, and recognise that financial, architectural and planning decisions about the built environment affect our social environment, and can create or inhibit opportunities for incidental social interaction, as well as longer exchanges in ‘third places’ such as libraries and community centres.9
+Local authority policies should also be informed and guided by the value of kindness and recognise that financial, architectural and planning decisions about the built environment affect our social environment and can create or inhibit opportunities for incidental social interaction, as well as longer exchanges in ‘third places’ such as libraries and community centres.9

 The UK Government’s immigration policies introduced by the Immigration Acts of 2014 and 2016 aimed to identify and reduce the number of immigrants in the UK with no right to remain became known as the ‘hostile environment’ policy and have had a significant impact on the mental health of black and minority ethnic communities, refugees and asylum-seekers.
-While this term has now been changed to the ‘compliant environment’ policy, the original term encapsulated not only the government’s approach towards illegal immigration, but reflected – and arguably exacerbated - a broader narrative of resentment towards migrants living in the UK.
+While this term has now been changed to the ‘compliant environment’ policy, the original term encapsulated not only the government’s approach towards illegal immigration.
+Still, it reflected – and arguably exacerbated - a broader narrative of resentment towards migrants living in the UK.
 Public policy was focused on new targets to reduce immigration, the deployment of “Go Home” vans and cuts to Home Office staff, leading to less human interaction.

 The Immigration Act 2016 effectively outsourced immigration checks to the wider public, including GPs, employers and universities, leading to increased discrimination and serious mistakes culminating in the Windrush scandal, which left many people experiencing trauma.
-Many of those affected by this policy were forced out of work, unable to claim benefits and in some cases wrongfully detained.
+Many of those affected by this policy were forced out of work, unable to claim benefits and, in some cases, wrongfully detained.

 The rise in hate crimes in recent years19 and the Government’s treatment of refugees and asylum-seekers, including inhumane evictions that lead to instances of re-traumatisation,20 continue to be of concern.

-Radical reform of the UK’s immigration and asylum policies are needed to rebuild trust between ethnic minority groups and government.
+Radical reform of the UK’s immigration and asylum policies is needed to rebuild trust between ethnic minority groups and the government.
 Current policies developed under the ‘hostile environment’ approach should be replaced by policies that are shaped by the values of kindness, fairness and dignity for all.
 This should include immediately suspending the ‘no recourse to public funds’ principle to guarantee all migrants and asylum-seekers access to public services and promoting access to healthcare information in multiple key languages.

 Unwin has commented that: